Xintiandi: Redevelopment

-The area was developed by Shui On Land during the re-development of the surrounding area.
-Some houses in Xintiandi were then renovated in order to implant an art gallery, cafes, and restaurants.
+Among other redevelopment approaches seeking to preserve the historical character of the area, the internal spaces of various houses were merged to create a larger space for restaurants, bars, nightclubs, and shops.
 Many tour groups both domestic and from abroad also visit Xintiandi as one of the main attractions in Shanghai.

 The Xintiandi redevelopment was also collaborated with global architecture firm Skidmore, Owings & Merrill, including with Benjamin T. Wood and Nikken Sekkei International.
-The urban renewal is considered one of the first examples of the placemaking approach in China.)
+The urban renewal is considered one of the first examples of the placemaking approach in China.
+It was a success both from a real estate business perspective and as a cultural phenomenon.
+According to academics Fulong Wu and Fangzhu Zhang, this was also an instance of private development being utilised to meet the political and governmental needs to the state.